-This module will teach you how to evaluate educational research from theoretical and methodological perspectives in order to contribute to character education through the demonstration of original thinking in teaching and learning.
-We will discuss the various research methods available to researchers and explain alongside about the ethical implications and challenges associated with researching character in education, with a strong focus on issues of reliability and validity in research.
+This module will teach you how to evaluate educational research from theoretical and methodological perspectives, in order to contribute to character education through the demonstration of original thinking in teaching and learning.
+The various research methods available to researchers will be discussed; alongside this, the ethical implications and challenges associated with researching character in education are explained, with a strong focus on issues of reliability and validity in research.

 History and Politics of Character Education (20 credits)

-This Module starts with a consideration of the historical development of character education and you will gain an understanding how character education has been delivered in and out of schools and what form this schooling has taken.
-The politics of character education (both UK and international) will be examined during the second half of the Module and an in depth investigation of current character education policy in the UK will be used as a case study to consider how the subject is shaped by government priorities.
+This module will start with a consideration of the historical development of character education where you will gain an understanding how character education has been delivered in and out of schools and what form this schooling has taken.
+The politics of character education (both in the UK and internationally) will be examined during the second half of the module and an in depth investigation of current character education policy in the UK will be used as a case study to consider how the subject is shaped by government priorities.
 Comparisons will be made with other countries who have adopted character as a central plank of their educational policy.

 Character Education Interventions in Schools and Organisations (20 credits)

-This module looks at the practical implications of character education, drawing and building on the theory learnt in previous Modules.
-You will learn about how character education can be implemented in various educational settings, including schools and community organisations.
-It will give you the ability to analyse data, synthesise information and apply critical thinking to develop your own relevant interventions and tools to create a culture and ethos designed to enhance good character.
+Exploring the practical implications of character education, this module will draw and build on the theory learnt in previous modules.
+You will learn about how character education can be implemented in various educational settings, including schools and community organisations; this will give you the ability to analyse data, synthesise information and apply critical thinking to develop your own relevant interventions and tools to create a culture and ethos designed to enhance good character.